Lydia-Numwali/blog-app/README.md

     DATABASE_URL=your-database-url
     JWT_SECRET=your-jwt-secret
     ```
-    Also setup your database for my case I used postgresql and create users,posts,comment tables in your database
+    Also setup your database for my case I used PostgreSQL and create users, posts, comment tables in your database

 5. Start the backend server
     ```bash